 Behind the Logo: The Origin of Citroën

-Citroën is one of the most famous French car brands.
-It was founded in but the story of its logo, a double chevron, dates back to .
+Citroën is one of the most renowned French car brands.
+Founded in 1919, the story of its logo, a double chevron, dates back to 1905.
 What does it mean exactly and what does it refer to?
-Here are a few answers about the origin of the Citroën brand.
+Here are a few insights about the origin of the Citroën brand.

-The Citroën logo has always featured two V-shaped chevrons since the creation of the car company in by Mr. André Citroën.
-Why did he choose the chevrons and what do they represent?
+The Citroën logo has consistently featured two V-shaped chevrons since Mr. André Citroën established the company in 1919.
+Why did he choose chevrons, and what do they represent?

 The Trip to Poland

-The story of the Citroën logo dates back to .
-That year, while visiting family in Poland, Mr. André Citroën discovered a new kind of gear, V-shaped gears, for use in flour milling.
+The origin of the Citroën logo dates back to 1905.
+During that year, while visiting family in Poland, Mr. André Citroën discovered a novel type of gear—V-shaped gears used in flour milling.

-At that time in industry there was basically the choice between using straight spur gears and helical gears, both of them with their disadvantages.
-Spur gears are noisy (they sound like a car shifting to reverse), and helical gears are more complex to manufacture and require a stronger shaft structure than spur gears due to higher axial force.
+At that time, the industry mainly relied on straight spur gears and helical gears, both of which had their respective drawbacks.
+Spur gears were noisy, comparable to the sound of a car shifting in reverse.
+On the other hand, helical gears were more complex to manufacture and required a sturdier shaft structure due to their higher axial force.

-In Poland, Mr. Citroën visited a small mechanical company that had developed a machine for cutting gears with herringbone teeth.
-These gears, made of wood, were molded in sand molds and mainly used by flour and spinning mills.
-Mr. Citroën discovered that these gears were easier to manufacture and could overcome the disadvantages of the two previous forms of gearing.
+In Poland, Mr. Citroën visited a small mechanical workshop that had created a machine for cutting gears with herringbone teeth.
+These wooden gears were molded in sand molds and primarily utilized by flour and spinning mills.
+Mr. Citroën realized that these gears were simpler to produce and could mitigate the disadvantages of the two previous types of gears.

 What is a Herringbone Gear or Chevron Gear?

-A herringbone gear also called a double helical gear or chevron gear is designed to transmit power through parallel or perpendicular shafts.
-It is silent like a helical gear and generates little or no axial force like a spur gear because the forces cancel each other out.
-Chevron gears have a unique V-shaped tooth structure.
+A herringbone gear, also known as a double helical gear or chevron gear, is engineered to transmit power through parallel or perpendicular shafts.
+It operates quietly like a helical gear and generates minimal or no axial force like a spur gear since the forces effectively cancel each other out.
+Chevron gears feature a distinctive V-shaped tooth design.

-Mr. Citroën bought the patent, founded his first company and started the production of these double chevron gears.
-While the gears he had seen in Poland were made out of wood, he improved the process to manufacture them from steel.
-The company was a success.
+Mr. Citroën acquired the patent and established his first company, initiating the production of these double chevron gears.
+While the gears he observed in Poland were made of wood, he enhanced the manufacturing process to produce them from steel.
+The company thrived.

-In , he set up the Société d&#;engrenages Citroën, which manufactured the largest gears ever made.
-They had a 5.4 meter-diameter, weighed 48 tons and could transmit power of 2,000 to 4,000 horses at 30 rpm.
+In 1925, he founded the Société d'engrenages Citroën, which manufactured the largest gears ever created.
+These gears had a diameter of 5.4 meters, weighed 48 tons, and were capable of transmitting power equivalent to 2,000 to 4,000 horsepower at 30 rpm.

 Want more information on Mining Gears?
 Feel free to contact us.